Kal Ho Naa Ho (soundtrack)

 Kal Ho Naa Ho (Original Motion Picture Soundtrack) is the soundtrack album to the 2003 film of the same name directed by Nikkhil Advani and produced by Karan Johar under his Dharma Productions banner.
 The album featured seven tracks—five original songs, with an alternate version and an instrumental theme—all of them were composed by Shankar–Ehsaan–Loy with lyrics written by Javed Akhtar.

 Kal Ho Naa Ho is the first collaboration between Johar and the trio.
 The music sessions were held in Pune where the trio had composed all the tunes located in a private hotel, with Akhtar and Advani's presence.
-Since the film is set in New York City, all the songs were composed with an international touch but utilized indigenous soundscape.
+Since the film is set in New York City, all the songs were composed with an international touch but used indigenous soundscape.
 This resulted in a soundtrack that combines and fuses various genres and cultures.
 The trio worked on curating a sound that resonates with the viewers after watching the film.

 The soundtrack was released by Sony Music India on 27 September 2003 directly into the market, while an official launch event held two days later.
 The album received positive reviews with the songs—the title track, "It's the Time to Disco", "Kuch To Hua Hai" and "Pretty Woman"—becoming popular.

 The album fetched the trio, their maiden National Film Award for Best Music Direction, while Sonu Nigam won the National Film Award for Best Male Playback Singer for the title track.
 It also won three awards each at Filmfare, International Indian Film Academy and Producers Guild Film Awards, one at the Zee Cine Awards, while also securing three nominations at the Screen Awards, albeit not winning any.
 Since its release, it has been considered as one of the iconic and successful soundtracks in Indian cinema, due to its distinctive cultural appeal.

 Production

 Background and development

 Johar ended his association with the composing duo Jatin–Lalit after they expressed their dissatisfaction on his decision to use other music directors for Kabhi Khushi Kabhie Gham (2001).
 He then approached the musical trio Shankar–Ehsaan–Loy (Note: Shankar–Ehsaan–Loy is a trio consisting of Shankar Mahadevan, Ehsaan Noorani and Loy Mendonsa.) to compose the soundtrack and musical score, in their maiden collaboration.
 Javed Akhtar associated with the trio to write the lyrics.
 According to Ehsaan Noorani, "If you see the film as a whole, you’ll realize how balanced it is; we had to crack that balance with the music".
-Loy Mendonsa further added that while the texture of the music had a global feel, the trio utilized Indian sounds to appeal with the audiences.
+Loy Mendonsa further added that while the texture of the music had a global feel, the trio used Indian sounds to appeal with the audiences.